Request a Quote

 Day 4 — Morning game drive and afternoon boat cruise to the Murchison Falls base

 The jungle melodies you shall wake up to here are so inviting to any wildlife enthusiast!
-After breakfast, carefully drive through the game trails early enough with the prospect of viewing many animals and catching sight of the nocturnals before or as they return to their hideouts.
+After breakfast, it is just time for an exciting Game drive experience in Murchison Falls National Park.
+Carefully drive through the game trails early enough with the prospect of viewing many animals and catching sight of the nocturnals before or as they return to their hideouts.
 The animal checklist for Murchison Falls National Park has among others; Elephants, Rothschild Giraffes, Leopards, Lions, Hyenas, Buffaloes, a variety of antelopes (Bush bucks, Waterbucks, Jackson hartebeest, Uganda Kobs, Sitatungas, extra).
 It has over 450 bird species including the Shoebill Stork that can be spotted at the delta though highest chances are on a boat ride from Paraa to the Albert Delta.
 Return to the lodge after the game drive to refresh and have lunch.
 Afternoon take a boat from Para to the bottom of Murchison Falls.
 Dinner and overnight at the lodge.

 Day 5 — Journey back to Kampala

 Exit the park through the northern gate and take the Pakwach-Karuma road to Kampala.
 View the spectacular Karuma Falls on the way and stop over at Kabalega Diners for lunch.
 Proceed to Kampala and get dropped off at your hotel/Entebbe airport.